We encourage our community members to obtain information on this virus outbreak from trusted sources such as the Washington Department of Health.

 - All patients and visitors are required to enter through the Emergency Department entrance.
 The front doors are locked.

-- All visitors and patients will be screened on entering the building.
-Please expect to wait in line.
+- All patients and visitors will be screened for virus symptoms on entering the building.

 - Patients that meet the criteria in the screening may be denied elective services.
 Patients seeking diagnostic services will be provided appropriate protective equipment, such as a face mask, before moving to the lobby.